It is so easy to turn into the SNL character “Debbie Downer” when you find yourself surrounded by negativity.

 How to protect yourself from the negativity in your life

-After all, if we were paying attention to what could go wrong we were less likely to get eaten by something bigger, faster or stronger.
+After all, if we were paying attention to what could go wrong, we would be less likely to get eaten by something bigger, faster, or stronger.

 Where does this negativity live?

 Not only do we still recognize and focus more on negative events, so do the surrounding people.
 Negativity surrounds us in many forms.